-The component-cause model is based on the concepts of necessary and sufficient causes (Rothman, 1976).
-In this model, a necessary cause is one without which the disease cannot occur (ie the factor will always be present if the disease occurs).
+The component-cause model is based on the concepts of necessary and sufficient causes developed by Rothman in 1976.
+A necessary cause is one without which the disease cannot occur (ie the factor will always be present if the disease occurs).
 In contrast, a sufficient cause always produces the disease (ie if the factor is present, the disease invariably follows).
-Both experience and formal research have indicated that very few exposures (factors) are sufficient in and of themselves, rather different groupings of factors combine and become a sufficient cause.
+However, both experience and formal research have indicated that very few exposures (factors) are sufficient in and of themselves, rather different groupings of factors can combine and become sufficient causes.
 Thus, a component-cause is one of a number of factors that, in combination, constitute a sufficient cause.
-The factors might be present concomitantly, or they might follow one another in a temporal chain of events.
+The factors might be present concomitantly or they might follow one another in a temporal chain of events.
 In turn, when there are a number of chains with one or more factors in common, we can conceptualise the web of causal chains (ie a causal-web).
 This concept will be explained further under the causal-web model (Section 1.6.2).

-As an example of component causes, in Table 1.1 we portray the causal relationships of 4 risk factors for childhood respiratory disease (CRD) (Chibuk et al, 2010; Korppi et al, 2003).
+As an example of component causes, in Table 1.1 we portray the causal relationships of 4 risk factors for bovine respiratory disease (BRD).
 These include:

-- a bacterium, Streptococcus pneumoniae (STREP) - a virus, the respiratory syncytial virus (RSV) - fluctuating damp cool/cold weather (called Stressors), and - other bacteria such as Mycoplasma pneumoniae (MP).
+- a bacterium, namely Mannheimia hemolytica (Mh) - a virus, namely the bovine respiratory syncytial virus (BRSV) - a set of Stressors such as weaning, transport, or inclement weather, and - other bacteria such as Histophilus somni (Hs).

-Table 1.1 Four hypothetical sufficient causes of childhood respiratory disease (CRD)
+Table 1.1 Four hypothetical sufficient causes of bovine respiratory disease

-Sufficient causes
+Component causes Sufficient causes

-Component causes I II III IV
+1 II III IV

-STREP + +
+Mh + +

-RSV + +
+BRSV + +

 Stressors + + +

-Other organism (eg MP) +
+Other organism (eg Hs) +

-In this deterministic portrayal, there are 4 sufficient causes, each one containing 2 specific components; we assume that the 4 different, 2-factor combinations each form a sufficient cause.
-Hence, whenever these combinations occur in the same child, respiratory disease will occur (as mentioned, one can conceive that these factors might not need to be present concomitantly, they could be sequential exposures in a given child).
-Some children could have more than 2 causal factors (eg STREP, RSV, Stressors), but the dual exposure to any 2 of the 3 factors would be sufficient to produce CRD.
-Note that, in our model, we have indicated that only some specific 2-factor combinations act as sufficient causes; STREP is a component of 2 of the sufficient causes, as is RSV, MP is present only in one sufficient cause.
-Because no factor is included in all sufficient causes, there is no necessary cause in our model of CRD.
+In this deterministic portrayal, there are 4 sufficient causes, each one containing 2 specific components; we assume that the 4 different 2-factor combinations each form a sufficient cause.
+Hence, whenever these combinations occur in the same animal, clinical respiratory disease will occur (as mentioned, one can conceive that these factors might not need to be present concomitantly, they could be sequential exposures in a given animal).
+Some animals could have more than 2 causal factors (eg Mh, BRSV, Stressors) but the exposure to the first of the 2-factor combinations would be sufficient to produce BRD.
+Note that we have indicated that only some specific 2-factor combinations act as sufficient causes; Mh is a component of 2 of the sufficient causes, as is BRSV.
+Because no factor is included in all sufficient causes, there is no necessary cause in our model of BRD.
 Obviously, if you have not guessed by now, you should be aware that the number of causal factors and their arrangement into sufficient causes, as presented here, are purely for the pedagogical purposes of this example.

-Now, against this backdrop of causal factors, we will assume that we plan to measure only the STREP and RSV components (ie obtain nasal swabs for culture and/or blood samples for antibody titres) in our research.
-Nonetheless, we are aware that, although unmeasured, the other components (Stressors and/or MP) might operate as components of one or more of the sufficient causes.
-In terms of the 2 measured factors, we observe that some children with CRD will have both factors, some will have only STREP, and some only the RSV components.
-Because of the causal effects of the other unmeasured factors (eg Stressors and MP forming sufficient cause IV), there will be some children with CRD that have neither of the 2 measured factors.
+Now, against this backdrop of causal factors, we will assume that we plan to measure only the Mh and BRSV components (ie obtain nasal swabs for culture and/or blood samples for antibody titres).
+Nonetheless, we are aware that, although unmeasured, the other components (Stressors and/or Hs) might be operating as components of one or more of the sufficient causes.
+In terms of the 2 measured factors, we observe that some cattle with BRD will have both factors, some will have only Mh and some only the BRSV components.
+Because of the causal effects of the other unmeasured factors (eg Stressors and Hs forming sufficient cause IV), there will be some animals with BRD that have neither of these 2 measured factors.